-- (a) honey that is for human consumption and suitable for retail sale or purchase at a food business, as defined in the Food Act 2003, section 6, - (b) honey in an intermediate bulk container, - (c) honey in a honey drum, - (d) honey in a pail, and - (e) any other honey that has been processed and packaged in such a way as to exclude Varroa mite.
+- (a) honey that is for human consumption and suitable for retail sale or purchase at a food business, as defined in the Food Act 2003, section 6, - (b) honey in an intermediate bulk container, - (c) honey in a honey drum, qualified pest controller means the holder of a pest management technician licence issued by the Environment Protection Authority (NSW).

+- (d) honey in a pail, and - (e) any other honey that has been processed and packaged in such a way as to exclude Varroa mite.